 Now we are aware of the potential consequences of ghost broking, the question we are asking is how can we protect ourselves against such scams?

-Social media is another place the ghost brokers are coming into contact with unsuspecting victims via running fake advertising campaigns on Facebook, Instagram and Snapchat.
+Social media is another place the ghost brokers are contacting unsuspecting victims via running fake advertising campaigns on Facebook, Instagram and Snapchat.
 The ghost brokers haven’t kept this to just social media, they have been known to put adverts in pubs, clubs, bars and newsagents.
-Another key look out is whether brokers are providing mobile numbers or Gmail, Hotmail, Yahoo or Outlook emails as their primary form of contact.
+Another key lookout is whether brokers are providing mobile numbers or Gmail, Hotmail, Yahoo or Outlook emails as their primary form of contact.
 This is suspicious and could indicate that they are not working for a legitimate company.

 How can I double check my insurance policy is legitimate?

 If you have been reading this blog and are concerned that you may have been caught out by a ghost broker, or just want to double check your own policy, it’s easy and simple to do.
 The company you have bought insurance from should be listed on The Financial Services Register list.
 This list displays all firms, individuals and other bodies that are currently registered by the Prudential Regulation Authority (PRA).
 It is advisable to only purchase insurance from companies that are listed on this register.

 Another check you can conduct yourself is to see if your policy is listed on the Motor Insurers’ Bureau’s Insurance Database.
 The database records the policy details of all vehicles insured in the UK.
 Therefore, if your vehicle is not listed, your policy is not legitimate.
 If you find yourself in the position where you believe your insurance policy to be fake and you believe you have been sold a fraudulent policy, you need to take action.
 It is advisable to report the company or individual you have bought insurance from to Action Fraud either online or by calling 0300 123 2040.